MadibaGroup/2025-Zeeperio/Zeeperio.md

 An election is setup with $\mathcal{B}$ printed ballots and $\mathcal{C}$ candidates on each ballot.
 This results in $\mathcal{P}=\mathcal{B}\cdot\mathcal{C}$ unique ballot positions and thus $\mathcal{P}$ confirmation codes.

 Those familiar with the Poly-IOP model will know that prover efficiency is improved by encoding column elements at polynomial indices that iterate over a multiplicative subgroup (this enables interpolation via FFT) and that elliptic curve parameters are often chosen to ensure many options for such subgroups are available.
-The most common approach in curve design is ensuring subgroups of sizes ${2,2^2,2^3,\ldots,2^\kappa}$ for a reasonably large $\kappa$ ($\kappa=28$ for alt_bls and $\kappa=32$ for BLS12-384).
+The most common approach in curve design is ensuring subgroups of sizes ${2,2^2,2^3,\ldots,2^n}$ for a reasonably large $n$ ($n=28$ for alt_bls and $n=32$ for BLS12-384).
 The bottom line is to commit to a column of, say, size 1000, you need to actually commit to a column of size 1024 (the size rounded up to the nearest power of 2).

 The final size of the column ($n=2^{\lfloor\log_2{\mathcal{P}}\rfloor}$) will be $\mathcal{P}$ rounded up to the nearest power of two.
 Columns will have content in the first $\mathcal{P}$ indices and then 0's as padding in any remaining indices.